Reputation, Rankings, and Facts

 Off-Campus Study

 Participating in an off-campus program, whether to study, intern, research, or volunteer, can be a life-changing experience and is highly encouraged at Lake Forest.
 Students may participate for credit in a total of two semester-long programs chosen from our list of 200+ programs in 70 countries.
-The programs on this list may be sponsored by Lake Forest College, the Associated Colleges of the Midwest, or one of several trusted program providers.
+The programs on this list may be sponsored by Lake Forest College or one of several trusted program providers.

 Internships